 - Sustainable Sydney 2030 will continue to guide City of Sydney action, with annual reviews of progress and priorities as part of our annual Integrated Planning and Reporting process. - 2.
-Diverse and innovative public engagement processes will help us understand the needs and expectations of our residents, businesses, workers, students and visitors. - Effective internal governance arrangements will help deliver current and new projects and programs to meet the needs and outcomes agreed with our communities. - 4.
-Agreed targets and outcomes incorporated into the City's annual planning and budgeting processes.

-- Long-term financial planning will manage operating costs to deliver operating surpluses to fund infrastructure and facilities. - A workforce strategy to be an employer of choice, attract highly skilled, innovative, responsive, collaborative, adaptable and ethical staff. - 7.
+Diverse and innovative public engagement processes will help us understand the needs and expectations of our residents, businesses, workers, students and visitors. - 3.
+Effective internal governance arrangements will help deliver current and new projects and programs to meet the needs and outcomes agreed with our communities. - 4.
+Agreed targets and outcomes incorporated into the City's annual planning and budgeting processes. - 5.
+Long-term financial planning will manage operating costs to deliver operating surpluses to fund infrastructure and facilities. - 6.
+A workforce strategy to be an employer of choice, attract highly skilled, innovative, responsive, collaborative, adaptable and ethical staff. - 7.
 Infrastructure and asset maintenance monitored on a targeted basis to maximise renewal levels without over-servicing. - 8.
 Policies and procedures regularly reviewed to improve the City's approach and respond to emerging needs and community expectations. - 9.
-Regional, national and international engagement and partnerships to increase the City's influence, scope and capacity. - Regular assessment of funding projections to determine appropriateness of debt to meet the need for future infrastructure.
+Regional, national and international engagement and partnerships to increase the City's influence, scope and capacity. - 10.
+Regular assessment of funding projections to determine appropriateness of debt to meet the need for future infrastructure.

-In May 2020, the City progressed the formal transfer of certain land parcels controlled by the NSW Department of Planning.
-The financial impact of these transfers is reflected in this financial plan.
+The City continues to progress the formal transfer of certain land parcels controlled by the NSW Department of Planning, Industry, and Environment.
 Further parcels of land currently under the control of Property NSW are the subject of ongoing discussions regarding future transfer to the City.
-Council officers are seeking further information from Property NSW to evaluate the full operational impact in the event assets are transferred.

 From 1 July 2018, the Crown Land Management Act (2016) introduced changes to the management of Crown land by councils.
-Specifically, councils are required to manage their dedicated or reserved land as if it were public land under the Local Government Act 1993 (LG Act).
+Specifically, councils are required to manage their dedicated or reserved land as if it were public land under the Local Government Act 1993.

-Apart from land already dedicated to the City, the Long Term Financial Plan does not include provision for owning, controlling, maintaining or operating assets and services currently controlled by NSW or Federal Government entities.
+Apart from land already dedicated to the City, the Long Term Financial Plan does not include provision for owning, controlling, maintaining or operating assets currently controlled by NSW or Federal Government entities.
 No future amalgamations or boundary changes have been anticipated or modelled in this plan.